AndreaLanfranchi/EthereumStratum-2.0.0/README.md

 Unlike standard JSON-RPC-2.0 in EthereumStratum/2.0.0 the `id` member **MUST NOT** be `null`.
 If the member is present (requests or responses) it **MUST** be valued to an integer Number ranging from 0 to 65535.
 Please note that a message with `"id": 0` **MUST NOT** be interpreted as a notification.
 The removal of other identifier types (strings) is due to the need to reduce the number of bytes transferred.

 ## Conventions
+- The representation of a JSON object is, at it's base, a string
+- The conversation among the client and the server is made of strings.
+Each string ending with a LF (ASCII char 10) denotes a `line`.
+Each line **MUST** contain only one JSON root object.
+Eventually the root object **MAY** contain additional JSON objects in it's members.
+- Aside the `LF` delimiter each `line` **MUST** be made of printable ASCII chars in the range 32..126
 - It's implicit and mandatory that each line message corresponds to a well formatted JSON object: see [JSON documentation](https://www.json.org/)
 - JSON objects are made of `members` which can be of type : primitive of string/number, JSON object, JSON arrays
+- JSON `member`'s names are strings which **MUST** be composed of printable chars only in the ASCII range 48..57 (numbers) and 97..122 (lower case letters).
+- JSON `member`'s names **MUST NOT** begin with a number.
-- JSON arrays : although the JSON notation allows the insertion of different data types within the same array, this behavior is generally not accepted in coding languages.
+- JSON values `arrays` : although the JSON notation allows the insertion of different data types within the same array, this behavior is generally not accepted in coding languages.
 Due to this, by the means of EthereumStratum/2.0.0, all implementers **MUST** assume that an array is made of elements of the very same data type.
-- JSON booleans : the JSON notation allows to express boolean values as `true` or `false`.
+- JSON values `booleans` : the JSON notation allows to express boolean values as `true` or `false`.
 In EthereumStratum/2.0.0, for better compatibility within arrays, boolean values will be expressed in the hex form of "0" (false) or "1" (true)
+- JSON values `strings` : any string value **MUST** be composed of printable ASCII chars only in the ASCII range 32..126.
+Each string is delimited by a `"` (ASCII 34) at the beginning and at the end.
+Should the string value contain a `"` this must be escaped as `\"`
 - Hex values : a Hexadecimal representation of a number is actually a string data type.
 As a convention, and to reduce the number of transmitted bytes, the prefix "0x" **MUST** always be omitted.
-In addition any hex number **MUST** be transferred only for their significant part i.e. the non significant zeroes **MUST** be omitted.
+In addition any hex number **MUST** be transferred only for their significant part i.e. the non significant zeroes **MUST** be omitted (example : the decimal `456` must be represented as `"1c8"` and not as `"01c8"` although the conversion produces the same decimal value).
 This directive **DOES NOT APPLY** to hashes.
+- Hex values casing : all letters in Hexadecimal values **MUST** be lower case. (example : the decimal `456` must be represented as `"1c8"` and not as `"1C8"` although the conversion produces the same decimal value)
 - Numbers : any non-fractional number **MUST** be transferred by it's hexadecimal representation

 ### Requests
 The JSON representation of `request` object is made of these parts: